Hello 2025

 The Next Renaissance?

-In 2024, a renaissance of transformative innovations is unfolding, yet the sustainability of life hangs in the balance.
+A renaissance of transformative innovations is unfolding, yet the sustainability of life hangs in the balance.
+Three interconnected approaches to sustainability flow through the viewpoints of over forty-five artists and groundbreaking explorations in Worldviews, Indigenous Lifeways, and Innovation.

 Music and Art around the world